xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 ## Download Theme
 - Click on the `theme` folder in the repo.
-- Click of the fcl file
+- Click on the fcl file

 <img width="392" height="216" alt="image" src="https://github.com/user-attachments/assets/f445898a-7f64-46d2-9b9e-9ae1be041abf" />